 The Service's business continuity arrangements are tested as part of the assurance framework to ensure delivery of service during times of business disruption, in particular during a trade dispute or reduced staffing due to pandemic.
 Following the trade dispute between the Fire Brigades Union (FBU) and the Government in May 2013 over pension arrangements the Service's business continuity arrangements have been formally tested on a number of occasions where national strike action has taken place.
+With strikes potentially happening over 2022/23, planning was again put in place for operational business continuity arrangements.
 During all periods of strike action the Service has successfully implemented business continuity plans ensuring that fire cover has been provided in line with current arrangements.

 In addition to the development of risk management and business continuity processes the Service's Corporate Risk Register has recently undergone further refinements.
 These improvements continued during early 2020 with the Corporate Risk Register having a full re write.
 This was following a review of risks and a training session with RSM.
 These refinements allow for the assessment and prioritisation of risks providing for full and detailed evaluation of control measures thereby minimising any potential impacts of identified risks within the monitoring framework.
+As noted above, there is currently a review taking place again with RSM that should conclude in the summer of 2023.

 The identification and management of corporate risk remains a priority for the Service with it being a standard agenda item for strategic meetings, cascaded across the Service through managerial chains and reported to the Fire and Rescue Authority through the Audit and Standards committee.
 All identified risks within the Service have an owner assigned from the Corporate Management Team who is responsible for the development of an appropriate action plan.
-The action plan is used as the basis to mitigate risk and is regularly reported to members of the Corporate Management Team for progress and amendments including changes to levels of risk and associated actions

-The Service's Risk Management - An audit of Risk Management was undertaken in 2019 that focused on the key controls in place.
+The action plan is used as the basis to mitigate risk and is regularly reported to members of the Corporate Management Team for progress and amendments including changes to levels of risk and associated actions The Service's Risk Management - An audit of Risk Management was undertaken in 2019 that focused on the key controls in place.
 It was also to provide assurance over the effectiveness of the risk management framework and the supporting governance processes, to ensure risks to the achievement of the Authority's objectives are identified and managed effectively.
 Improvements have continued since with the more recent transition during 2022 of risks from spreadsheet to a system (BMIS).